-"Although the popularity of steel guitar became firmly established in Hawai`i by the early 1900s, and soon after in the country music field, it had few teachers.
+"Although the popularity of steel guitar became firmly established in Hawaii by the early 1900s, and soon after, in the country music field, it had few teachers."

 "Those early legendary steel players were so much in demand to perform and record that they had no time to teach others, had they wanted to.
-Thus, in the '60s the art and technique of playing Hawaiian steel was almost lost."
+Thus, in the '60s the art and technique of playing Hawaiian steel were almost lost."